karansapkota/Language-Translator/README.md

 6. The translated text will be displayed in the "Output" box.

 **Features**
-a.
-Simple and intuitive interface
+1. Simple and intuitive interface
-b.
-Supports multiple languages
+2. Supports multiple languages
-c.
-Easy to use within a Jupyter Notebook
+3. Easy to use within a Jupyter Notebook